Thore History, Family Crest & Coats of Arms

 Early History of the Thore family

-Another 221 words (16 lines of text) covering the years 1182, 1242, 1455 and 1487 are included under the topic Early Thore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thore research.
+Another 89 words (6 lines of text) covering the years 1182, 1242, 1357, 1545, 1649 and 1699 are included under the topic Early Thore History in all our PDF Extended History products and printed products wherever possible.

 Thore Spelling Variations